Plaza Hotel: Condominiums and suites

 The Plaza Hotel's condominiums and suites start on the third story, labeled as floor 2.
 As originally built, they contained three primary types of suites: those with one bedroom and one bathroom; those with two bedrooms and two bathrooms; and those with a parlor and varying numbers of bedrooms and bathrooms.
 The walls were originally painted in rose, yellow, cream, and gray hues.
+No wallpaper was used in the rooms, which were instead finished in plain plaster.
 For decorative effect, the rooms contained wooden wainscoting and furniture, while the plaster ceilings supported crystal chandeliers.
 A guest or resident could request multiple suites, since there were smaller private hallways adjacent to the main hallway on each floor.
 There were also staff rooms at the corners of the main corridor on each floor.
 Dumbwaiters led from the staff rooms to the basement kitchen, allowing guests to order meals and eat them in-suite.
+In each room were three buttons, which guests could use to contact that floor's staff, the maid, or the bellhop.

 Following its 2008 renovation, the building contains 181 privately owned condominiums, which are marketed as the Plaza Residences or One Central Park South.
 The condominiums are on the north and east sides of the building and have a variety of layouts, from studio apartments to three-story penthouse units.
 The condos' interiors include parquet floors and stone counters, and largely reflect the original design of these rooms.
 There are also 282 hotel units on the southern side of the building.
 Of these, 152 condo-hotel units occupy the eleventh through twenty-first stories, respectively labeled as floors 10 through 20.
 The condo-hotel units serve as residences for investors or staff for up to four months a year, and are used as short-term hotel units for the remaining time.
 In addition, there are 130 rooms exclusively for short-term stays on the fourth through tenth stories, respectively labeled as floors 3 through 9.
-The hotel portion of the building retains a butler on each floor, reminiscent of the hotel's original ambience.
+The hotel portion of the building retains a butler on each floor, reminiscent of the hotel's original opulence.

 Hardenbergh's design included the State Apartment on the northern side of floor 1.
 This apartment was one of the most lavish suites in the entire hotel; it had a drawing room, antechambers, dining rooms, bedrooms and bathrooms, and food storage.
 Also on floor 1 were private banquet, reception, and card rooms.
 The apartment was turned into a private dining area and restored in 1974.
 Similarly ornate suites were located along the Central Park South side on eleven of the upper floors.
 The twenty-first story (labeled as floor 20) was created as part of the 2008 renovation, and is part of a four-bedroom penthouse, the largest condominium in the building.